Our research is editorially independent but we may earn a commission for purchases made through our links.

-Orlando is well known for wallet busting attractions such as Disney and Universal, but “The City Beautiful” has so much more to offer – especially to those looking for budget friendly activities.
-Here are 10 lesser known activities in Orlando for you and your family that won’t break the bank.
+Orlando is well known for wallet-busting attractions such as Disney and Universal, but “The City Beautiful” has so much more to offer – especially to those looking for budget-friendly activities.
+Here are some lesser-known activities in Orlando for you and your family that won’t break the bank.

 Wekiwa Springs State Park

 What Is It?
 For residents of Central Florida, Wekiwa Springs State Park is an oasis from the scorching heat.